intuit/benten/README.md

 > If you are behind a corporate proxy, or especially if your local Maven installation has been configured to point to a repository within your local network, the command below may not work.
 One workaround is to temporarily disable or rename your Maven [`settings.xml`](https://maven.apache.org/settings.html) file, and try again.

-## Setting up BenTen from binaries (recommended if you want just use existing capabilites and add custom features only specific to your organization)
+## Setting up BenTen from binaries (recommended if you want just use existing capabilities and add custom features only specific to your organization)

 There is a maven archetype(benten-archetype) that I created that can be used to set up a skeleton project super quick.
-Run the below command in your termimal.
+Run the below command in your terminal.
 ```sh
 mvn archetype:generate -DarchetypeGroupId=com.intuit.benten -DarchetypeArtifactId=benten-archetype -DarchetypeVersion=0.1.5 -DgroupId=com.mycompany -DartifactId=benten-starter
 cd benten-starter